-With approximately 30 high school students, we do not have a designated career pathway.
-Instead, students may participate in a state-approved Work Experience Education program (WEE) where students gain skills and knowledge in job-related topics while being employed.
+Students may participate in a state-approved Work Experience Education program (WEE) where students gain skills and knowledge in job-related topics while being employed.
 Students have a variety of elective courses they may take that are focused on career preparation and interests they have expressed.
-We have developed informal relationships with various community colleges and work programs based on individual student interests and needs.
-We have developed an online dual enrollment program with Grossmont Community College to allow students to receive college course credit.
+We have developed informal relationships with various community colleges and work programs based on student populations' particular interests and needs.
+Our focus currently is on dual enrollment with community colleges to allow students to earn college course credit.